skompdev/beacons-demo/README.md

 This is a BT 3.0 SH plugin to run an Estimote iBeacon on iOS 6 devices.

-I needed this to test iBeacons on older phones.
+Use to test iBeacons on older phones

-To use this plugin
+To use this plugin:

 1) update the name of the class to your custom class